 CliftonDeer.org would like to introduce Gladys (the doe formerly known as #49).
-Gladys is inviting you to Adopt a Deer.
+Gladys is inviting you to take a walk on the wild side and Adopt a Deer.
 She was lovingly named by a Clifton resident whose yard Gladys visits frequently, and who says that Gladys reminded her of a curious (some might say “nosey”) and rather high strung character from the show “Bewitched.”
 You can see more pictures of Gladys and read her bio at the bottom of this page.

 Care to participate?
 Here’s how…

 Naming (Adoption) Rights – For a donation of $250.00 you will be able to name one of our deer (after a grandchild, friend, mentor, or favorite fictional character or Greek goddess, perhaps?)
 You (or the person you designate) will receive a Certificate of Adoption, a brief bio, and a picture, and you will be honored on our website.
-Community members will be encouraged to notify us when they see your deer and give details about what she is up to and who she is hanging with.
+Community members will be encouraged to notify us when they see your deer and give details about what she is up to.

 Because more than one person may be interested in adopting a particular doe, please contact us before making your “naming rights” donation to confirm that the doe you wish to name is still available.
 Names that are respectful of our program and deer only, please!